 In the case of an intermediate region for which the given axis should factor into the scalar calculation for the region, startCoord, peakCoord and endCoord are all set to non-positive values or are all set to non-negative values.

-If the given axis should not factor into the scalar calculation for a region.
-This is achieved by setting peakCoord to zero.
+If the given axis should not factor into the scalar calculation for a region, then this is achieved by setting peakCoord to zero.
 In this case, startCoord can be any non-positive value, and endCoord can be any non-negative value.
 It is recommended either that all three be set to zero, or that startCoord be set to -1.0 and endCoord be set to +1.0.

 The full algorithm for interpolation of instance values is given in subclause 7.1 (Font variations overview).
 The logical algorithm involves computing per-axis scalar values for a given region and a given instance.
 The per-axis scalars for a region are then combined to yield an overall scalar for the region that is then applied to delta adjustment values.
 Given a selected variation instance, a per-axis scalar can be calculated for each RegionAxisCoordinates record.
 The overall scalar for a region can be calculated by combining the per-axis scalars for that region.

-Item variation store and item variation data tables
+Item variation store header and item variation data tables

-The item variation store table has the following structure.
+The item variation store table has a header with the following structure.